 Under normal conditions, whilst due regard must be paid to the strength of the tide, sea conditions should not trouble any well-found vessel.

 Depths range from 15mts. at the entrance, to 6mts. approaching the marina and sailing club.
 Buoys and lights mark the principal channels and fairways used by commercial vessels which have right of way within the harbour.
 It is not permitted to approach the inner harbour without the permission of Port Control.

 When closing the harbour, make for the Breakwater Head (marked by a 21m high white tower with black band), allowing a half cable offing for the foundations (see illustration).
 Leave the Spit buoy to starboard and maintain this offing from the breakwater until the marina is closed.

-Call 'Holyhead Marina' on Channel 37 for berthing instructions after passing the Spit buoy.
+Holyhead harbour, being a harbour of refuge, may be entered in all weather conditions and at all states of the tide.
+Please call ‘Holyhead Marina’ on Channel 37 for berthing instructions after passing the Spit buoy.

 The waters of North Wales can, in the right circumstances, be quite delightful.
 Working with the tides and wind leads to quick, comfortable passages, and sheltered, swell free, anchorages – with good food in uncrowded pubs. and restaurants.